 All of the TDRs are performing and are in compliance with their modified terms and there were no commitments to lend more funds to these borrowers.
-The restructuring of the majority of loans for both 2021 and 2020 was either an extension of the maturity date or temporary reduction or moratorium on the payment terms or amounts.
-No modifications involved any changes in principal balances for 2021 or 2020.
+The restructuring of the majority of loans for 2021 was either an extension of the maturity date or temporary reduction or moratorium on the payment terms or amounts.
+No modifications involved any changes in principal balances for 2022 or 2021.